-Food of Nepal: What the Food Is Like + 12 Traditional Nepali Dishes You Need To Try
+What Nepalese Food Is Like + 12 Traditional Nepali Dishes You Must Try

 The beautiful country of Nepal, famous for its towering mountains peaks and home to eight of the 10 highest peaks in the world, also has a burgeoning culinary scene.
 The geographic and cultural diversity of this landlocked country produces an abundance of Nepali dishes that are just as unique and rich in taste and flavour.